 According to the Asylum Decree, asylum seekers with special needs are “eligible for free of charge health care services, rehabilitation, psychological and clinical psychological care or psychotherapeutic treatment required by the person’s state of health.”

 The Asylum Decree states that asylum seekers residing in private accommodation are eligible for health care services at the general physician operated by the competent local government and determined by the residency address of the applicant.
 In practice, these asylum seekers struggle with accessing medical services as physicians systematically refuse the registration and treatment of asylum seekers on the ground that they lack a health insurance card.
 According to the verbal information provided by the former IAO in 2016, asylum seekers can be registered with the number of their humanitarian residency card and have to be treated in accordance with the law, although not all health centres are aware of this information.
-The Menedék Association often provides asylum seekers with the necessary written explanation (written in Hungarian) that the patient can take with him- or herself to the check-ups, thus avoiding any misunderstanding and complications.
+The Menedék Association and the legal officers of HHC often provide asylum seekers with the necessary written explanation (written in Hungarian) that the patient can take with him- or herself to the check-ups, thus avoiding any misunderstanding and complications.
 Eventually, the social workers of the NGO even give a call to the doctor and explain the legal eligibility of the asylum-seeker on the phone.

 Section 26 Asylum Act.

 A detailed list is provided under Section 26 Asylum Decree.